 Instructing workshops is something that I do regularly.
 I enjoy teaching sashiko style mending and visible mending techniques.
 If you are interested in hosting me to teach a class, please email me with the details.
 I also teach individual mending lessons locally.

-2019 has been a busy year for wrenbirdarts.
-Alongside regularly scheduled workshops mostly taught at shops, I also taught a sashiko style visible workshop at Camp Thundercraft (craft camp is amazing), presented at the ReFashion Clothing Repair Event at Seattle's Museum of History and Industry (MOHAI), and was involved with the CHOMP Festival & Upcycle Bazaar as a mender and instructor.
-Coming up, you'll find me at the Seattle Design Fest Block Party in August.
+2019 was a busy year for wrenbirdarts.
+Alongside regularly scheduled workshops mostly taught at shops, I also taught a sashiko inspired visible mending workshop at Camp Thundercraft (craft camp is amazing), presented at the ReFashion Clothing Repair Event at Seattle's Museum of History and Industry (MOHAI), and was involved with the CHOMP Festival & Upcycle Bazaar as a mender and instructor.

 While most of wrenbirdarts' business historically came from my etsy shop, wrenbirdarts.com runs just as smoothly in receiving orders and inquiries right here on our website as it does through Etsy.
 If you'd like to read the reviews from my customers, please click here.